-Urgent Care is available 24 hours a day, 365 days a year for mental health and safety concerns.
+Urgent Care is available 24 hours a day, every day for mental health and safety concerns.

 Follow up care may include scheduling an intake to begin counseling, making an appointment to assess for medication, or transfer to a hospital.
 Therapy is not provided in the urgent care setting.

-Your mental health records are separate from your HUHS medical records and are covered by special confidentiality laws including Health Insurance Portability and Accountability Act.
+Your mental health records are covered by special confidentiality laws including Health Insurance Portability and Accountability Act (HIPAA).
 Your mental health records are not a part of your academic record.
 Our clinicians have access to your record, but only as necessary.
-We cannot share information about your mental health to anyone outside of CAMHS, including your family members, parents, friends, academic advisors, Deans, or employers without your permission.
+We cannot share information about your mental health to anyone outside of CAMHS, including your family members, parents, friends, academic advisors, deans, or employers without your permission.

 There are exceptions to confidentiality-- involving imminent safety concerns.
 We will always try to speak with you first and get your permission to share any information.

 If you need to share information to another person, you need to fill out the Release of Information form.

 A job application asks if I've ever been diagnosed with a psychiatric disorder.
 Do I have to answer “yes” to this question?